- Rowing Trips

-Explore the sunny southeast.
+Explore the sunny southeast with a wonderful Irish rowing adventure.
 This delightful corner offers everything that Ireland is famous for, and then some.
 Charming cities, towns and villages are filled to the brim with friendly people, dramatic history and vibrant culture.
 Verdant hills clothed in forests, pastures and farmland are wound round by beautiful rivers.
 The coast is never far away, with striking scenery of beaches and cliffs.
 Towns and cities have a long fishing and shipping heritage.
 Historically the rivers were integral to the maritime transportation system, bringing goods down to the ports and ferrying merchandise back inland.
 In fact, the tidal pull is felt well inland.
 Feel the pull of the southeast and enjoy the best of rowing and travelling in Ireland.

 Counties Kilkenny, Carlow, Wicklow and Waterford.
 Rivers Barrow, Nore, Liffey and Blackwater.
 This is heaven – having four exceptional rowing rivers in close proximity, and having four of the loveliest counties in Ireland to explore.
 River Barrow is one of Waterways Ireland’s navigable rivers, and is a delightful twisting river touching the borders of three counties.
 The Nore is the little sister to the Barrow, an intimate rowing experience.
 The Liffey packs a lot of history in Co.
 Wicklow as it starts at Blessington Lakes as it flows down to the sea in Dublin.
 Evocatively named River Blackwater is firmly in Co.
 Waterford, offering big vistas with heather clad mountains in the background.
 Which will be your favourite?